thomasWeise/moptipy/CONTRIBUTING.md

 Our [make build](https://thomasweise.github.io/moptipy/Makefile.html) requires the code to pass the checks of more than [20 tools](https://thomasweise.github.io/moptipy/index.html#unit-tests-and-static-analysis).
 This may make it complicated to submit code contributions via git pull requests.

-The prefered way to contribute to this project therefore is by opening [issues](https://github.com/thomasWeise/moptipy/issues).
+The preferred way to contribute to this project therefore is by opening [issues](https://github.com/thomasWeise/moptipy/issues).

 If you nevertheless submit a git pull or otherwise code-based contribution, then it should ideally pass all these checks.
 In other words, the [make build](https://thomasweise.github.io/moptipy/Makefile.html) requires the code to pass the checks of more than [20 tools](https://thomasweise.github.io/moptipy/index.html#unit-tests-and-static-analysis) should succeed on your local system.